WELLSPRING

 DAY HAVEN

-Providing a comfortable and inviting space to those in need, Wellspring’s Day Haven operates four days per week, Monday through Thursday, 10 am-4 pm.
+Providing a comfortable and inviting space to those in need, Wellspring’s Day Haven operates Wednesday and Thursday, 10am-3pm.
 At the center, we provide free hygiene products, hot coffee, hot showers, laundry service, free WIFI and TV, and ways to apply for our many programs.
 Most importantly - we at Wellspring are centered on instilling hope into a county riddled with addiction and poverty.
 During the off hours, we host addiction support meetings, educational and nutritional classes, and various events to breathe hope, love, and art into a community overlooked.
 If you want to host an event or volunteer at our center, please get in touch with us.

 OUR HISTORY

 In 2004, Fred and Scarlett Kellerman founded the organization out of the back of their car and straight out of retirement.
 After seeing so many unhoused and disadvantaged individuals overlooked in Greenbrier County, the Kellermans felt called to lend a hand.
 Through the support of the faith community and private/organizational donations, the Kellermans grew the organization over the next couple of decades and have touched the lives of many in the community.
-During the years Wellspring has operated under their leadership, the organization has provided various services to the area and has influenced others to invest time, talent, and money into the places of Greenbrier County that truly need it.
+In 2022, Abby and Josiah Spangler became the leadership of Wellspring.
+As registered nurses, they guided the nonprofit to embrace more healthcare advocacy, transitioned our location from Rupert to Rainelle, and provided a steadying and compassionate presence to all who entered the doors.
+In 2025, Abby and Josiah returned to their careers as nurses and musicians, allowing Wellspring to move into its next chapter.

 Leadership Team